Student Association and Student Leadership Team

 Chapel provides a central time of worship that allows the community to be formed by the Word of God and by the sacraments.
 As planned by the Chapel Committee, services are led by a variety of students, faculty, pastors, and staff.
 Missionaries, evangelists, pastors, or scholars may preach or lead worship.

-The committee helps the Seminary best represent the diverse and global nature of the Evangelical Covenant Church, as well as the global church.
+The committee helps the seminary best represent the diverse and global nature of the Evangelical Covenant Church, as well as the global church.
 The group focuses on the fact that students join our community from diverse backgrounds and are preparing to serve in a diverse world.
 Mind the Gap is a space in which voices can be heard from all of our student cohorts regardless of whether or not they are physically on the North Park campus.
 To this end, the group meets regularly as an e-committee.